RigidSeine/TenkiAme/TenkiAme_Notes.md

 ## Problems encountered:
  - Error 504 Gateway Time-out or Error 500 after final step
    -  Make sure `proxy_pass http://localhost:5000;` in the `sites-available/default` file align with the port opened in the `launchSettings.json` file.

+# Making Updates to The App
+- Test the changes locally (or in a docker container).
+- Publish the build.
+- Push the build files to the remote server.
+- Run the following command to restart the service `sudo systemctl restart TenkiAme.service`.
+  - If you get an error message like `Unit etc-systemd-system-TenkiAme.service.mount not found`, then try navigating to `/etc/systemd/system/multi-user.target.wants/` first before running the command again.
+- Visit the website to check if the changes were made.

  # Reverse Proxy
  - A proxy server that appears to be an ordinary web server, but actually acts as an intermediary that forwards the client's request to to one or more ordinary web servers.